raymond30031/raymond30031.github.io/_notes/PLR/side_project.md

     res = processFrameBundle() from mono: // Perform tracking. processFrame() or processFirstFrame() from mono:
         processFirstFrame():
+          sets first frame as keyframe
+          adds first frame as keyframe in map processFrame():
+          sparseImageAlignment():
+          poseOptimization():
     assign the new_frames_ to last_frames (last framebundle that was processed)